muazdev26/NewsApp/README.md

-# News App with News APi
+# News App with News API
 This News App fetches headlines and provide search functionality of news.